SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

         self.marker_size = 50

         #we'll use opencv to estimate the pose of the visible aruco tags.
         #for that we need a calibrated camera.
-For now let's just use a
+For now let's just use
         #a hard coded estimate.
 Maybe you could improve on this.
         self.camera_projection_matrix = numpy.array([[560.0 , 0.0 , 320.0],
                                                       [0.0, 560.0 , 240.0],